panoptic-labs/options_gateway/README.md

 4. `yarn build`
 5. Give permissions to the gateway setup script: `chmod a+x gateway-setup.sh`
 6. Then run it: `./gateway-setup.sh`
-7. It will prompt you to copy over the certs, enter the path (and possibly password) for those certs you just generated in (8)(i).
-Enter the path.
+7. It will prompt you to copy over the certificates from your Hummingbot (step (8)(i) above).
+Enter the path (and possibly passphrase) for those certs.

 Step 3: Launch the Gateway: